 Are you using access certification to remove access once it’s no longer needed?
 Do you find the access certification process to be inefficient and tedious?

 If so, you’re not alone.
-I agree with you.
-So does Gartner’s Brian Iverson.
+I agree with you, and so does Gartner’s Brian Iverson.
 Brian has written on the subject of access certification and even posed the question: Why Does Access Certification Even Have to Exist Any Longer?
 His writing made a compelling case for supporting the end of access certification.

-I agree with Brian that access certification isn’t needed anymore.
+Access certification isn’t needed anymore.
 Unfortunately, that’s not the world we live in—yet.
-He gives two main reasons as to why it’s still used.
+He gives two main reasons as to why it’s still used:

-Valid reasons—but when I see these reasons, I feel like they’re excuses more than substantiated reasons to continue access certification practices.
+Valid reasons—but when I see them I feel like they’re excuses more than substantiated reasons to continue access certification practices.